AustinCodingAcademy/ACA_academicManagerTraining/steps/methodology.md

 ###Whiteboarding
 *15 minutes*

-Instructors are given whiteboarding challenges to build critial thinking, problem solving skills and use of programming languages.
+Instructors are given whiteboarding challenges to build critical thinking, problem solving skills and use of programming languages.
 It's good practice to randomly choose students that will work to solve it aloud at the whiteboard while all other students actively work by themselves to work through the challenge.

 ###Q/A On-Homework
 *25 minutes*